World Humanitarian Day

 History of World Humanitarian Day

-Over the last few years alone, thousands of humanitarian works have died all over the world trying to get help to those who need it.
-Today, more than 130 million people are currently in crisis and are in need of humanitarian services of some sort.
-Services which include rebuilding after a natural disaster, helping people with the food and clean water they need or making sure that people have adequate access to medical attention.
+Today, more than 130 million people are currently in crisis and in need of humanitarian services of some sort.
+Services include rebuilding after a natural disaster, providing people with food and clean water, or ensuring that people have adequate access to medical attention.

 World Humanitarian Day Customs & Traditions

-World Humanitarian Day can be observed by honoring those humanitarians who’ve made a difference, by getting the word out about the holiday, advocating for the people who may need humanitarian assistance or by donating time and money to a humanitarian cause.
+World Humanitarian Day can be observed by honoring those humanitarians who have made a difference, by spreading the word about the holiday, advocating for those who may need humanitarian assistance, or by donating time and money to a humanitarian cause.

 When is it?